garylirocks/quickrefs/azure-sql-db.markdown

   - Access to tempdb
   - Access to the system databases
   - SQL Server Agent
-  - Cross-database queries (not supported by Azure SQL DB)
+  - Cross-database queries and transactions (not supported by Azure SQL DB)
   - Common language runtime (CLR)
   - Service Broker
   - Database Mail